AGA Youth Programs

 Every year, youth members sell raffle tickets from spring through the National Guernsey Convention to raise money for the Youth Fund.
 Tickets are $2 each or three for $5, and the winner is drawn at the National Convention Sale.

-The winner chooses between a Registered Guernsey calf or $1000!
+In 2023, the winner will choose between a Guernsey embryo package or $1000!

 National AGA Quiz Bowl

 The National AGA Quiz Bowl contest is open to AGA Junior Members and is held at the AGA National Convention each year.
-This fun and competetive contest tests the dairy industry and Guernsey knowledge of AGA youth.
+This fun and competitive contest tests the dairy industry and Guernsey knowledge of AGA youth.
 There are Senior and Junior divisions.
 Teams are generally organized on the state level.
+Entries due April 30

 National AGA Youth Scholarship